muthuswamydavidmichaelrajkumar/muthuswamydavidmichaelrajkumar/index.md

 # How to Pray

 In the broadest sense, to pray is to talk to God.
-The term to pray is now often used to refer to religious prayers: to commune with a deity that you believe in.
+The term to pray is now often used to refer to religious prayers: to commune with a deity that we believe in.
-While the rituals and conventions of prayer may vary widely, the intention is the same--to renew one's spiritual connection with God Almighty.
+While the rituals and conventions of prayer may vary widely, the intention is the same--to renew our spiritual connection with God Almighty.

 ![Prayer is universal](/img/pray1.png)